isaacnmm/pestpolicy-hugo2XX/content/posts/breaking-up-clay-soil/index.md

 ##  Managing Clay Soil in Different Garden Settings

-The approach to managing clay soil might vary slightly depending on whether you're dealing with a traditional in
-- ground garden, raised beds, or containers.
+The approach to managing clay soil might vary slightly depending on whether you're dealing with a traditional in-ground garden, raised beds, or containers.

-###  In
-- Ground Gardens
+###  In-Ground Gardens

 * **Primary Method: ** Follow the "Incorporating Organic Matter" guide above.
 This is the most effective way to improve the entire soil profile. * **Deep Rooting Plants: ** Choose plants with deep, fibrous root systems (e. g. , many native plants, certain shrubs, and trees) that can naturally penetrate and aerate clay soil over time. * **Avoid Compaction: ** **Never walk on or work clay soil when it's wet.